Equity Split: How to Distribute Founder/Employee StockStartup Law ResourcesVenture Capital, Financing

 The global equity firm Advent International provides this example for an equity split after the first round of funding:

 Founders: 20 to 30 percent divided among co-founders.
-Company contribution is rarely exactly 50/50 and the equity split should be based on a variety of factors, including those discussed above.
+The company contribution is rarely exactly 50/50 and the equity split should be based on a variety of factors, including those discussed above.

 Angel Investors: 20 to 30 percent.